ShivKushwah/Candyland/README.md

 6. Browse to the directory where the Candyland.zip file is located and select it.
 Make sure the Into Folder option has the name of your project selected.

-7. Open the dropdown under your project in the package explorer, and right click on the Candyland folder.
-Select "Run as" and select "Run configurations"
+7. Open the dropdown under your project in the package explorer, and click on the Candyland folder to show its contents.

-8. Select "Java applet" and then "StartingClass" under the expanded drop down.
-Hit "Run"
+8. Click the src folder under Candyland and copy all of its contents (Folders: candylandgame, data - Files: Candyland.jardesc.xml) into the src folder of your project

+9. OPTIONAL - Copy the following files into your project: _classpath.xml, _project.xml, manifest.xml

+10. Right click on your project name in the package explorer, select "Run As" and select "Java Applet"

 Controls